pieces-market/contracts/DOCUMENTATION.md

 -   **`ProposalInProgress:`** Error thrown when there is a proposal in progress
 -   **`UnauthorizedCaller:`** Error thrown when function called by unauthorized address
 -   **`InvalidProposalType:`** Error thrown when function called with incorrect proposal type
+-   **`IncorrectDescriptionSize:`** Error thrown when proposal description provided is too short or too long

 ### **Auction States**